 The muddler is nothing more than a bartender's pestle and it is very easy to use.
-Once you begin to use a muddler, you will wonder why you didn't have one before.
+It's one of the best ways to incorporate fresh fruits and herbs into your drinks.
+Once you learn the wonders of using a muddler, you will wonder why you didn't have one before.

 Choose Your Muddler

-Wood muddlers are the most popular and have been used in the bar since the first drinks were mixed.
+Wood Muddlers.
+Wood muddlers are the most popular and have been used in the bar since some of the first drinks were mixed.
 They come in two basic shapes: one looks like a miniature baseball bat with a flat bottom and the other is rather straight, similar in design to a windchime or handbell.

 The one drawback to wood is that you need to take care of it because it is an organic material.